 Let’s take a look at some of the incredible ways spending time in nature can reset you on a physiological level.

 Living in smog filled cities, means having our lungs and bodies be constantly filled by muck and mire.
 Sometimes we forget the power that concentrated oxygen can have on our well being.
 The healing power of being surrounded by the never ending dance of breath between us and the trees.

 Like we discussed a few weeks ago in our blog on Safe Sun Optimization, the Sun is our friend.
 We live in harmony with it, and are by the definition of the word- solar powered.
 So when we give ourselves time to (safely) soak in its radiant rays, we are rewarded with endless benefits.
 Better moods, clearer skin, clarity of mind, and so much more.

 We are surrounded by screens.
 So much of our lives are through these little devices that live by our sides.
 But as we become increasingly more dependent on them, we need to make an extra effort to spend time away from them as well.
 The blue light in screens affects our hormone levels such as dopamine and melatonin.
 Over time, this can have detrimental effects on our moods and sleep.
 And while there are so many incredible tools offered by the internet and social media, we cannot live our lives through our screens.
 Sometimes we need reminders that this isn’t all that life is about.

 We are designed to work harmoniously with nature.
-We are nature after all.
-When we wear shoes, and walk on concrete all day, we disrupt this gentle pattern.
+We are nature, after all.
+When we wear shoes and walk on concrete all day, we disrupt this gentle pattern.
 The Earth has a negative ionic charge.
 Our bodies are about 60% water.
 When we walk barefoot on the Earth, our bodies ground to this negative charge.
-This can reduce inflammation throughout the body, calm nerves, soothe anxiety, regulate hormones and physiological cycles, and detoxify our beings.
+This connection can reduce inflammation throughout the body, calm nerves, soothe anxiety, regulate hormones and physiological cycles, and detoxify our beings.

 Sleeping Under The Stars